tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 Another benefit is having an "artifact" to document a discussion and decision.
 At work, we have started leveraging longer-form, asynchronous communication in the form of [Scars](https://en.wikipedia.org/wiki/SBAR).
 We are using the Situation, Background, Assessment, Recommendation format as the output of some of our more exploratory tickets on a new project.
 Since reviewers have more time to read and think about the recommendation, we have seen feedback from reviewers that changed the recommendation and saved us time from going down a potentially wrong path.
 On top of that, we have it all written down to review in the future.
 We can revisit the decision making process to understand why we chose to go a certain way.
 I am optimistic this will be like `git blame`, but for larger decisions.

 Hearing all of the suggestions, and seeing some initial benefit of preferring written communication has me working to move towards it being my default form of communication.
-Even when we are back in a more traditional office setting, I plan to maintain a bias towards asyncronous, written communication.
+Even when we are back in a more traditional office setting, I plan to maintain a bias towards asynchronous, written communication.

-With the idea of moving towards longer-form, asyncronous, written communication in mind, I want to get better at it.
+With the idea of moving towards longer-form, asynchronous, written communication in mind, I want to get better at it.
 For me better means:

 * Faster - part of the benefit of this style of communication is taking the time to flesh out your thoughts, but I believe I have some opportunity around translating thoughts to words on a page more quickly.
 * Clearer - with synrounous communication, if you don't make sense at first you can keep trying and iterating with the other person in real time.
 You lose out on this quick iteration with asyncronous communication.
 Ideally, taking the upfront time to flesh out the writing can help avoid these issues.